norvig/paip-lisp/docs/chapter1.md

   (first (last name)))
 ```

-We give our new function the name `last-name.` It has a *parameter list* consisting of a single parameter: (`name`).
+We give our new function the name `last-name`.
+It has a *parameter list* consisting of a single parameter: (`name`).
 This means that the function takes one argument, which we will refer to as `name`.
 It also has a *documentation string* that states what the function does.
 This is not used in any computation, but documentation strings are crucial tools for debugging and understanding large systems.
 The body of the definition is `(first (last name))`, which is what we used before to pick out the last name of `p`.
-The difference is that here we want to pick out the last name of any `name,` not just of the particular name `p`.
+The difference is that here we want to pick out the last name of any `name`, not just of the particular name `p`.

 In general, a function definition takes the following form (where the documentation string is optional, and all other parts are required):